vtex-trainings/store-block/responses/06_messages.md

    import { FormattedMessage } from 'react-intl'
    ```

+5. Add a new *prop* called `title`, its type is *string*.
+We are, hence, defining a component *prop* that will be used to be the countdown title.

+    ```diff
+    // react/Countdown.tsx
+    interface CountdownProps {
+      targetDate: string
+    + title: string
+    }
+    ```

-5. Add a const that will be your title:
+6. Add a const that will be your title:

    ```tsx
    //react/Countdown.tsx
    const titleText = title || <FormattedMessage id="countdown.title" />
    ```

-6. Now, join the title to the countdown to render.
+7. Now, join the title to the countdown to render.
 To do so, define a container outside.
 Besides, the text for the title will be passes using the _prop_ `title`:

    ```tsx
    //react/Countdown.tsx